Brolivar/Lost-Found-App/README.md

 :white_check_mark: The item info and thumbnails have each a different pagination, to optimize the usage of user's data.

-:white_check_mark: Item's data such as thumbnails and images are cached in the device (using both Firebase Persistence and Kingfisher).
+:white_check_mark: The thumbnails, and item's image are cached in device to avoid redownloading (props to Kingfisher).

 :white_check_mark: Tap any item to go to its single view, with all the info associated to it.